The morning of Sept. 25, 2014, looked like any other rainy day in the South Bronx.

 With the ninth inning set to begin, Jeter made his last run from the home dugout to shortstop, this time amid a standing ovation.

-Yankees closer David Robertson took the mound with his team ahead, 5-2.
+Yankees closer Player Page for David Robertson took the mound with his team ahead, 5-2.
 The crowd remained on its feet as the inning got underway and continued chanting Jeter's name.

 Robertson walked Markakis to start the inning.
 After striking out De Aza, the closer gave up a two-run homer to Adam Jones, making the score 5-4.
 Robertson came back to strike out Nelson Cruz for the second out of the inning, but he was unable to end the game a batter later.